 Just because your neighbor isn't home to lend you a cup of sugar doesn't mean you have to give up on the idea of baking a cake.
 Syrups, artificial sweeteners and honey can stand in for the white stuff.
-When using a sugar substitute, you might have to alter your cooking methods and amounts of other ingredients, and even with these adjustments, a sugar-less cake will have a different texture and flavor.
+When using a sugar substitute, you might have to alter your baking methods and amounts of other ingredients, and even with these adjustments, a sugar-less cake will have a different texture and flavor.

 Role of Sugar